jaidensiu/eggpedia/README.md

   - Open the project in Android studio and go through the run configurations
 - iOS
   - Open the project in Xcode and go through the run configurations

+## Eggs JSON endpoint

+The eggs JSON endpoint serves as the remote data source.
+The data could be found [here](https://jaidensiu.vercel.app/eggs.json).

 # License